-Can Yang Do for UBI What Bernie Did for 'Medicare for All'?
+Can Yang Do for UBI What Bernie Did for 'Medicare for All'? | www.ozy.com

 That same Emerson poll showed that Sanders had dropped to just 13 percent support, which may explain why Sanders supporters — perhaps fearing that their candidate’s fall is from leaking young voters — have been feuding recently with Yang backers, many of whom trend younger and supported Sanders in 2016.
 After a Yang fan tweeted that Republicans and independents should register as Democrats to vote for Yang in closed primary states this spring, a Sanders supporter responded that she was done with engaging with the #YangGang in good faith — arguing that they were encouraging non-Democrats to unduly influence the primary (a charge that Sanders himself was often accused of in 2016).
 Another Bernie supporter took offense at a tweet Yang liked:

 Alright everyone, the jig is up.
 Yang liked a tweet bashing Bernie.
-I’m taking off my gloves and doing a thread on everything wrong with Yang soon.— Dynasty🌹✊🏿 (@DynastyClaire) September 6, 2019
+I’m taking off my gloves and doing a thread on everything wrong with Yang soon.

 :))))))